sindhu-ku/noda/README.md

 (add more parsers as you want, look at yaml file for the required parameter)

-There is much more optimization to-do.
-Next in list is to make directories for the scripts based on function

 spectra.py: produces all the spectra necessary for the fit and the energy response matrix

 matrices.py: produces covariance matrices for all the uncertainties